acharyakavita/Portfolio/README.md

 * HTML
 * CSS

+**References & Image courtesy:**
+1.Unsplash
+2.Udacity
+3.W3schools
+4.stack overflow.

-**References & Image courtesy:*** Unsplash*Udacity*W3schools*stack overflow.**Testing The Web Page:**
+**Testing The Web Page:**

 * Download the project to your computer.
 * Right click and open the html file with Google Chrome browser.

 **Closing:**

 In conclusion, I have learned a lot by working on this project.
-I am confident that I have mastered HTML, as well as CSS and am able to successfully create web pages using different features.
+I am confident that I have mastered HTML, as well as CSS and I am able to successfully create web pages using different features.